pippinbarr/cart253-2018/modules/core-conditionals/core-conditionals.md

 ## What if also this other thing?

-- We can put whatever instructions we want inside the curly brackets of an `if`-statement...
+- We can put whatever instructions we want inside the curly brackets of an `if` statement...
 --

 - ...
-Including another `if`-statement!
+Including another `if` statement!

 ---